The CTI Echo Chamber: Fragmentation, Overlap, and Vendor Specificity in Twenty Years of Cyber Threat Reporting: Introduction

 \textbf{RQ1.
-Automated feature extraction at scale from CTI reports.} \emph{To what extent can Large Language Models (LLMs) reliably extract high-fidelity structured labels (campaigns, threat actors, victimology, technical indicators) from 20 years of heterogenous, unstructured CTI text?}
+Automated extraction at scale from CTI reports.} \emph{To what extent can LLMs reliably extract high-fidelity structured labels (campaigns, threat actors, victimology, technical indicators) from 20 years of heterogeneous, unstructured CTI text?}

-\textbf{Contributions.} To answer this question, we design an LLM-assisted methodology for this purpose and evaluate it over a collection of 13,308 unique files from 10 different CTI sources (\S\ref{sec:ecosystem}).
+\textbf{Contributions.} To answer this question, we design an LLM-assisted methodology for this purpose and evaluate it over a collection of 17,380 unique files from 10 different CTI sources (\S\ref{sec:methodology}).
 We find that high-fidelity extraction of structured labels is viable, provided rigorous pre- and post-processing are employed to address challenges related to the normalization of heterogeneous entities, as well as accounting for the tendency of LLMs to augment labels with external knowledge.
 Our validation shows a high-precision and high-recall pipeline, yielding an overall F1-score 0.94.
-The result is a dataset, \datasetname, containing 12,723 structured records from 1,626 CTI vendors, 2,722 threat actors, 12 attack motivations, 254 targeted geographies, 24 victim business sectors, 107,611 IoCs and 833 TTPs.
-To the best of our knowledge, this is the most comprehensive dataset of its nature analyzed so far.
+The result is a dataset, \datasetname, containing 16,096 structured records from 1,926 CTI vendors, 3,867 threat actors, 12 attack motivations, 255 targeted geographies, 24 victim business sectors, 134,915 IoCs and 935 TTPs.
+To our knowledge, this is the most comprehensive dataset of its nature analyzed so far and made public.

 \textbf{RQ2.
 Evolution of the threat landscape and the CTI reporting activity}. \emph{How has CTI reporting and the strategic relationships between threat actors and victimology shifted over the last two decades?}